-8.2(e) No employee shall be laid off while Contract personnel are still employed in the Skill Classification, except when the Company determines that it needs to retain any contract labor while surplusing employees in order to avoid significant disruption or impact on the committed packages of work.
+8.2(e) Surplus of Employees.
+No employee shall be laid off while Contract personnel are still employed in the Skill Classification, except when the Company determines that it needs to retain any contract labor while surplusing employees in order to avoid significant disruption or impact on the committed packages of work.
 In such cases, the approval of the Human Resource leader and the appropriate senior level executive shall be required.
-Notification of such decision will be provided to the Union as soon as practicable.
+Notification of such decision will be provided